 - Lateral positioning: Take advantage of the side threaded holes on solid jaws for auxiliary positioning, enhancing stability during high-feed, deep-cut operations.

 Remember, the vise’s FCD60 high-tensile ductile iron body provides excellent vibration damping.
-Pairing it with the right clamping strategy ensures that even under harsh cutting conditions, workpiece stability is maintained, resulting in superior surface finishes and reduced tool wear.
+Pairing it with the right clamping strategy maintains even under harsh cutting conditions, workpiece stability is maintained, resulting in superior surface finishes and reduced tool wear.

 4. Implement Regular Maintenance to Sustain Long-Term Performance

 A high-precision pneumatic vise is an investment in long-term productivity, and proper maintenance is essential to preserve its accuracy and durability.
-Nextas’ fully sealed design prevents chips, coolant, and contaminants from entering the internal mechanism—simplifying maintenance but not eliminating it.
+Nextas Tech’ fully sealed design prevents chips, coolant, and contaminants from entering the internal mechanism—simplifying maintenance but not eliminating it.

 Key maintenance practices include: